GovindaMadhava/Daily_Dev_Update/README.md

 # Day In The Life Of:
 Everyday log of my progress in Machine Learning, my project development and learnings

-Apr 02:
+Apr 02 Wednesday:
-Continued Austin timing
+Continued Austin timing, ;ast 2 driver povs remain.
+Abu Dhabi GP last 2 drivers footage remain.
+Aim to complete it overnight and start Las Vegas next.
 Completed the Amazon SDE coding test.
+Got a call to take up final interview rounds -> declined since I decided to go into GaTech Fall 2025.
 Completed steps for my GaTech account BuzzCard and requested i20 form procedure to be initiateed.
+Setup meetings with Uri Nieto and Philipp from FastF1.com
 *****************************************************************

 Apr 01 Tuesday: